 - ♪ In an emergency, please avoid any adhesives.
 Use dental floss, Teflon (plumber's) tape, or something that will be easily removed when the instrument is properly repaired.
-Tape adhesive can create more of a mess than the temporary repair is worth. - ♪ Also a word of caution, rubber bands can eat silver plate, so it is best to avoid any use of rubber bands on silver instrument parts. - ♪ Never use pliers or hammers on your instrument.
+Super-glue will make a mess if a solder joint breaks.
+Tape adhesive can create more of a mess than the temporary repair is worth. - ♪ Also a word of caution, rubber bands can eat silver plate, so it is best to avoid any use of rubber bands on instruments with silver parts. - ♪ Never use pliers or hammers on your instrument.
 Improper use of household tools is a common cause of unnecessary damage to an instrument.